-The Swan, Hogsty End, Wavendon (now Woburn Sands)
+The Swan Inn, Hogsty End, Wavendon (now Woburn Sands)

-This article is based mainly on the research work compiled by local historian, the late Arthur Parker, in 1975-84.
-His local knowledge was unrivalled, and I have not had the access to the deeds etc. that he did.
+This article is based mainly on the research work compiled by a local historian, the late Arthur Parker, in 1975-84.
+His local knowledge was unrivalled and I have not had the access to the deeds etc. that he did.
 However, we now have local and family history resources available that he would have marvelled at.
-For instance, we now have searchable newspaper collections, which have provided much to this story.
+We now have searchable newspaper collections, which has provided much to this story.

 It is almost impossible to separate the early history of this inn from the farm it was based on.
-Many country inns started life as farms, and in this case, it was quite a large one.
-Employing so many men, it is easy to imagine the farmer and his workers deciding to brew their own beer so they had something to look forward to when coming in from the fields after a hard day’s work, and if you make enough, you can always sell some to other thirsty locals.
+Many country inns started life as farms and in this case, it was quite a large one.
+Employing many men, it is easy to imagine the farmer deciding to brew his own beer so they had something to look forward to when coming in from the fields after a hard day’s work.
+If you make enough, you can always sell some to other thirsty locals to recoup some costs.
 Thus, an inn starts.

-This inn may be regarded as one of the oldest, and the most important of Hogsty End, as Woburn Sands was known.
-However, the history is complex, as due to the fluctuations of county, parish and ecclesiastical boundaries, it has been referred to as being in Wavendon, Hogstye End, Woburn Sands, or even Aspley Heath!
+This inn may be regarded as one of the oldest and the most important of Hogsty End, as Woburn Sands was then known.
+However, the history is complex, as due to the fluctuations of county, parish and ecclesiastical boundaries, as well as village names, it has been referred to as being in Wavendon, Hogstye End, Woburn Sands or even Aspley Heath!
 There was also once a Swan Inn beer house in Bedford Road, Aspley Guise, which closed in 1909, and a Swan Inn (sometimes White Swan Inn) in Woburn, which closed before 1788.
-There was also a Swan Inn in Newport Pagnell, run by one of Higgins family, who later transferred his business to the Swan Inn at Woburn Sands!
+There was also a Swan Inn in Newport Pagnell, run by one of Higgins family, who later transferred his business to the Swan Inn at Woburn Sands.

 The old inn was once probably a large cottage, probably with a thatched roof, possibly later replaced with tiles.
 On the South and West sides of the yard were buildings, (including two cottages) and a building in which a school and church services were once held; and the rest stabling.
 Some of the old boundary walls against the nearest Hardwick Road house were the backs of old buildings, and are anything up to 300 years old.